boytchev/mannequin.js/README.md

 This is the fourth incarnation of the human figure.
 The first one was implemented in Elica.
 The second one was implemented in C/C++ and OpenGL.
 The third one was implemented in JS/Three.js and is a direct predecessor of the current mannequin.js.

-### Source code

-The main library is **mannequin.js**.
-It requires **three.min.js**, which is also included in this repository.
-There is no need to compile anything.
-See the [live demos](https://boytchev.github.io/mannequin.js/demos) for examples how to use the library or the [User guide](https://boytchev.github.io/mannequin.js/docs) for the specific body parts and their methods.

 ### License